Skip to Main Content

 Every day in Texas, many people are injured or killed in car accidents, and a driver’s negligence causes the crash.

 A Texas crash report is generally admitted into evidence in a personal injury trial as a “public record.”
-But, because the crash report probably contains “expert opinions,” how much of the report comes into evidence is the real question.
+But, because the crash report probably contains “expert opinions,” the real question is how much of the report comes into evidence.

 If you are wondering if you need to file a police report after a car accident or how to get a crash report in Houston, follow the link!